Every company wants to be successful. But what is the magic ingredient that everyone is looking for?

 That’s right.
 These interviews are not just for the manager to ask questions.

 Leaving space for employees to talk about their experiences is crucial for engagement.
-And they’ll definitely help to boost employee morale.
+Not only are you able to better communicate with employees.

 Low employee morale often stems from feeling like the workplace just doesn’t care about the individuals on the team.
 But these interviews actively demonstrate the company’s interest.